 "Last night we carried out the Omega Protocol here in the United Kingdom," his wife blurted out.
 "So have all the other magical governments around the world."

 The entire room froze, and for good reason.
 The Omega Protocol was a relic of the Cold War.
-Finding out that the Muggles had the atomic bomb in nineteen forty-five was bad enough, but during the Cuban Missile Crisis the two superpowers has almost destroyed the world.
+Finding out that the Muggles had the atomic bomb in 1945 was bad enough, but during the Cuban Missile Crisis the two superpowers had almost destroyed the world.
 In response the ICW had developed a plan to seize control of all the world's nuclear weapons in case of an emergency.
 The Omega Protocol included the use of all three of the Unforgivable Curses on a global scale.